-What types of things will I do? cloze activities, reading and comprehension activities, group activities, language games both online and in class, translations, viewing Japanese films, cartoons and television programs, listening to Japanese music, listening activities, writing tasks.
+Cloze activities, reading and comprehension activities, group activities, language games both online and in class, translations, viewing Japanese films, cartoons and television programs, listening to Japanese music, listening activities, writing tasks.

-Reading and responding tasks, Oral presentations, writing tasks (diary entries, letters, reports, emails, newspaper articles etc.), Listening and responding tasks
+Reading and responding tasks, Oral presentations, writing tasks (diary entries, letters, reports, emails, newspaper articles etc.), Listening and responding tasks opinions both orally and in written form, be able to compare, describe and convey experiences to others, work independently and as part of a team.

-Design, interpret and analyse a range of texts and experiences, develop strategies for self-correction by referencing your developing understanding of grammar and context, communication of thoughts and opinions both orally and in written form, be able to compare, describe and convey experiences to others, work independently and as part of a team.
+Design, interpret and analyse a range of texts and experiences, develop strategies for self-correction by referencing your developing understanding of grammar and context, communication of thoughts and